Mooneerams Solicitors

 • This field is for validation purposes and should be left unchanged.

-Remember the days when getting fast food delivered to your door was limited to the odd pizza parlour and some entrepreneurial Indian and Chinese food outlets?
+Remember the days when getting fast food delivered to your door was limited to the odd pizza restaurant and some entrepreneurial Indian and Chinese food outlets?

 Things have moved on apace in the intervening years, but it was an unexpected global crisis that really saw home food delivery services take off beyond all expectations.

-Amidst all the difficulties, tragedy and mass job losses caused by the coronavirus pandemic, there have been some unexpected business successes.
+Amidst all the difficulties, tragedy and mass job losses caused by the coronavirus pandemic, there were some unexpected business successes.

 For instance, how many people had heard of Zoom, the video communications platform before mid-March 2020?
 Netflix was already a household name when lockdown came in March 2020 but during the rest of the year, it added over 37 million new subscribers worldwide.